Aprimo-Connect/Aprimo.PublicLinks.Export/README.md

 # Aprimo.PublicLinks.Export

+### Usage
+- Navigate to the programs bin/(Debug or Release)/ folder
+- command: Aprimo.PublicLinks.Exports.exe

 ### Considerations
-- Currently the app does not support passing in a destination folder.
-It uses the value found in Program.cs's destinationFolder variable.
+- Currently this app does not support passing in a destination folder.
+It will use the value in the destinationFolder variable in Program.cs

 ### Configuration